-CBO estimates that the Department of Defense spent $140 billion—or 27 percent of its base budget apart from the costs of operations in Iraq and Afghanistan—paying military personnel in 2012.
+The Department of Defense received about $150 billion in funding—roughly one-quarter of its funding—for military personnel in 2014.
 CBO examines the budgetary implications of different approaches to compensating military personnel, including possible changes in the structure of cash pay, health benefits for military personnel and their family members, and health benefits for retirees.
 CBO also evaluates federal programs and issues related to veterans.

 Nov 2012 - For fiscal year 2013, the Department of Defense has requested $150 billion for pay and benefits for current and retired military personnel--more than one-quarter of DoD’s total budget (excluding funding for military operations in Afghanistan).

 Jul 2011 - Testimony before the Committee on Veterans' Affairs, United States Senate.

 H.J.
 Res.
 120, a joint resolution approving the location of a memorial to commemorate the more than 5,000 slaves and free Black persons who fought for independence in the American RevolutionCost EstimateAugust 20, 2014

 - PresentationJune 30, 2014